Tabu-driven Quantum Neighborhood Samplers: Simulations

 \subsubsection{$k/N$ relatively large}

 In the first regime, we assume that we can explore a large percentage (more than $25\%$) of the instance size greedily.
-As instances, we take the first eight instances of \emph{bqpgka} (named 1a-8a consisting of 30-100 variables), for which we generate solutions using Alg.~\ref{alg:tsoneflip}.
+As instances, we take the first eight instances of \emph{bqpgka} (named 1a-8a consisting of 30-100 variables), for which we solve by TS.
 Then we select randomly 20 variables out of $N$ and clamp values of the non-selected ones from the solutions.
 We do so five times per instance, resulting in 40 instances of size $20$.
 Then TS with different $k/N$ values for subproblems ($0.9, 0.75, 0.5, 0.25$) were tried on this suite.
-When using brute-force, we set $TT=2$ and tried many values for Alg.\ref{alg:tsoneflip}.
+When using brute-force, we set $TT=2$ and tried many values for the basic TS.

-Fig. \ref{size20} shows the proportion of (run, target value) pairs aggregated over all functions for 10 targets generated by linear spacing using the benchmarking and profiling tool IOHprofiler \cite{IOHprofiler} for iterative optimization heuristics.
+Fig.~\ref{size20} shows the proportion of (run, target value) pairs aggregated over all functions for 10 targets generated by linear spacing using the benchmarking and profiling tool IOHprofiler~\cite{IOHprofiler} for iterative optimization heuristics.
 The target values were normalized by the optimum of the problems.
 We observed that for $k/N \ge 0.5$, these instances are straightforward to solve (in 3 iterations).
 The case $k=5$ required 8 iterations on one instance but managed to achieve optimality on all of them.
-However Alg.\ref{alg:tsoneflip}, run for 20000 iterations, failed to solve the same instance.
+However, the basic TS, run for 20000 iterations, failed to solve the same instance.
 Letting this instance aside, 5 iterations would be required for $k=5$, and 22 for the classical TS procedure.
 Hence, we clearly observe, as expected, degrading performances as $k/N$ decreases.
 This also enabled us to confirm numerically that a flip-gain based approach when considering subproblems is in general beneficial towards solving QUBOs.